-If you are seeing downhill in your company’s performance due to handful of employee, try switching them with other employees.
+If you are seeing downhill in your company’s performance due to a handful of employee, try switching them with other employees.
 Consider this situation:

-- A customer care executive of an online-based retail company was rude to customer and often landed up in an argument with them.
+- A customer care executive of an online-based retail company was rude to a customer and often landed up in an argument with them.
 So should you fire him?
 Absolutely not!
-That will damage more than correcting situation.
+That will damage more than correcting the situation.
 Assign him a desk job in the industry, where he could look over paper works.

 By this way, you can evade the headache of replacing a new employee, and covering the exceeding fiscal budget.

 You can add some behavioral pattern training in the drill.
 In this way, you will help your employee to regain his confidence, which might help him to focus more and give better results.
 Consider a situation:

 - You can instruct your employees to design a program to develop software.
 Now before he starts executing it, you need to coach and train him well.
 Brief him with the expectations that the program should meet.
 If you see that he has performed poor, ask him if he has met all the expectations that were discussed before.
 And if not, what should he need to do to complete the assignment.

 This way, you are giving him a chance to meet his goals; you are providing him with an alternative.
 At the same time, you are appraising his level, and accordingly allotting him time and instructions to learn.